-This really easy pizza pinwheels recipe is made with ready rolled puff pastry, delicious tomato sauce and cheddar cheese.
-They are perfect for snacks, lunch boxes and picnics.
+These easy pizza pinwheels are made with ready rolled puff pastry, delicious tomato sauce and cheddar cheese.
+This freezer-friendly recipe is perfect for snacks, lunch boxes and picnics.
 Plus they're a great puff pastry recipe for babies and toddlers.

 These puff pastry pizza pinwheels are so easy to make and they are perfect for hungry kids to snack on.